High-precision measurement of the W boson mass with the CMS experiment: Methods

-The dominant uncertainties in \mw are the \ptmu scale and the PDFs.
 The individual systematic uncertainties in the \wlike \mz and \mw measurements are presented in Table~\ref{tab:impacts_all}.
 The uncertainty breakdown labeled as ``Nominal impact'' is computed according to the procedure described in Ref.~\cite{CMS:SMP-18-012}, where the data statistical uncertainty corresponds to a hypothetical analysis with no systematic uncertainties.
 The impact for all other sources of uncertainty corresponds to the amount by which the total uncertainty would decrease in quadrature if that source were removed from the analysis.
 The total uncertainty cannot be calculated as the sum in quadrature of the impacts because of correlations between the partial uncertainties.

 This uncertainty breakdown is not directly comparable to that of ATLAS~\cite{ATLAS:2024erm}, which uses an alternative method to define the uncertainty contributions, referred to as ``global'' impacts~\cite{Pinto:2023yob}.
 In that approach, the data statistical uncertainty is, instead, computed with the nuisance parameters present in the fit.
 If the data constrain the nuisance parameters in situ, beyond the externally imposed constraints, then fluctuations in the data and the simulated event samples become correlated with the fitted values of the nuisance parameters, which in turn increases the statistical components of the uncertainty.
 The impacts of systematic sources are computed considering fluctuations of the corresponding external measurements (i.e., of the so-called ``global observables'') within their uncertainties.
 In the presence of stronger in situ constraints, this method typically leads to smaller impacts than our approach.
 These two procedures only differ in the split between the statistical and systematic components of the uncertainty; they do not impact the total uncertainty of the result.
 To facilitate the comparison with the uncertainty breakdown of the ATLAS measurement, Table~\ref{tab:impacts_all} also reports the leading uncertainties using global impacts.